tloncorp/landscape/README.md

 # Landscape

 Landscape provides the primary launching interface for Tlon's suite of userspace applications.
-This directory contains the front-end web application to power said interface.
+This repository contains the front-end web application to power said interface.

 Landscape is built primarily using [React], [Typescript], and [Tailwind CSS].
 [Vite] ensures that all code and assets are loaded appropriately, bundles the application for distribution and provides a functional dev environment.

 ## Getting Started

-To get started using Landscape first you need to run, `npm i` from the `ui` directory.
-This will install your npm dependencies and correctly link the current implementation of the packages at `pkg/npm/*` to your dependencies.
+To get started using Landscape first you need to run `npm i` from the `ui` directory.

 Once that's done, you can then run `npm run mock` if you'd like to get started immediately.
 This will use hard-coded mock data to power the interface so you can work on the interface without being connected to a ship.